-- Restorative practices allows for that to happen along the entire restorative practices continuum, especially in restorative conferencing which is explained in John Braithwaite's work. - Do not explain the blueprint yet.
+- Do not explain the blueprint yet.
 You will explain this when you present the psychology of affect.
-Refer to Braithwaite's work in that section. - Explain that most people do the right thing because they care about each other, are connected and have relationships.
+Refer to Braithwaite's work in that section. - Explain that most people do the right thing because they care about each other, are connected, and have relationships.
 They want to be well thought of.